 Frequently Asked Questions

-Serverless is a new generation of platforms where virtual and physical servers are completely abstracted for end-users.
+Serverless is a term applied to a new generation of platforms where virtual and physical servers are completely abstracted for end users.
 In essence, serverless platforms provide autoscaling, high availability and fault-tolerance, thus removing the need for developers to think about servers.

 MicroVMs are lightweight virtual machines.